k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

 ### Installation Options

-  - Docker Compose / Podman: Fabric Web Studio can be installed on Windows, macOS, or Linux.
+  - **Docker Compose / Podman**: Fabric Web Studio can be installed on Windows, macOS, or Linux.
 For detailed setup instructions, refer to the <a href="/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/About.md">Installation Guide</a>.
-  - K2cloud: When using Fabric Web Studio as part of K2cloud, installation and configuration are fully integrated into the K2cloud experience—no separate setup is required.
+  - **K2cloud**: When using Fabric Web Studio as part of K2cloud, installation and configuration are fully integrated into the K2cloud experience—no separate setup is required.